 The debtor may also attempt to run and hide in the bankruptcy court.
 To be protected from this unpleasant turn of events, it pays to retain a collection attorney who also understands the bankruptcy process.
 Our firm has experience in both State court collection proceedings and federal bankruptcy proceedings.

 Our fee arrangements include hourly rate, straight contingency, or a combination of the two.
 Fee arrangements are discussed during the initial consultation, customized to fit the facts and circumstances of a particular matter, and ultimately memorialized in a retainer agreement.5.
 What is the likelihood of actually recovering money from a debtor?

-Every businessperson who contacts the firm asks this question.
+Every businessperson who contacts us ask this question.
 In truth, the answer depend upon numerous factors, including the following:

 - How old is the receivable at issue;